argoproj/argo-cd/docs/operator-manual/reconcile.md

 and a high CPU usage on the `argocd-application-controller`.
 Argo CD allows you to optionally ignore resource updates on specific fields for [tracked resources](../user-guide/resource_tracking.md).

-When a resource update is ignored, the Application will not be reconciled.
+When a resource update is ignored, if the resource's [health status](./health.md) does not change, the Application that this resource belongs to will not be reconciled.

 ## System-Level Configuration